 “I’d like to feel that I can play a part in reconnecting the community of Burnley Wood with the closed-down wharf, remind them of their shared heritage and explore and discover its present state, and give the opportunity for some spiritual ownership of their own place at a time of huge environmental and economic change.
 Together we might discover something transcendental and culturally empowering in the ordinary, everyday actions of taking care of a place.” – Stephen Turner

 The Egg was previously located in the estuary of the River Beaulieu, tethered like a boat to rise and fall with the tide.
-The Egg is a place to stay and a laboratory for studying the environment, a collecting and collating centre with integral storage and display areas.
+The Egg was a place to stay and a laboratory for studying the environment, a collecting and collating centre with integral storage and display areas.

-The light touch and basic nature of The Egg aims to re-appraise the way we live; to properly consider sustainability and the future use of natural resources.
+The light touch and basic nature of The Egg aimed to re-appraise the way we live; to properly consider sustainability and the future use of natural resources.
 Stephen Turner is interested in exploring a more empathic relationship with nature, developing an understanding of local natural cycles and processes and the relationship of the environment to the narratives of human activity in the unending calendar of seasonal life through direct experience.

 “Why work with Super Slow Way?
 It’s all in the name.
 I have always felt that slow is important in an age where we somehow prefer quantity over quality, speed over depth of connection.
 Where we have to get something fast or not bother at all.
 We all need time for contemplation, consideration and the joy of really connecting with each other, the world around us and our own inner selves.” – Stephen Turner